john-science/john-science.github.io/_posts/2016-10-31-history-tolkiens-dwarves.md

 ---
 {% include JB/setup %}

-I recently took a deep dive into the history of Tolkien's Dwarves for a [game](https://github.com/theJollySin/mazes_of_erebor) I am writing.
-There is not as much known about the Dwarves as there is about the Elves, who were given entire books for their history.
-So, I had to scrounge information from all of Tolkien's works.
+I have been working on a [game](https://github.com/theJollySin/mazes_of_erebor) lately, and I found myself wanting a history of the Dwarves.
+Unfortunately, there is far less written about the Dwarves than there is about the Elves.
+If Tolkien did flush out the history of the Dwarves, he didn't share it with us.
+What I was able to cobble together had to be scrounged from all of his works.

-What follows is the Cliff's Notes version of every major event in Dwarven history, that we know of.
-Tolkien's mythology evolved and improved over time; where possible I try to use the last and most recent version.
+What follows is a brief timeline of every major event in Dwarven history, that we know of.
+Tolkien's mythology evolved and improved over time; where possible I try to use his last and most recent version.
 Text in italics is not explicitly stated in Tolkien's works, but can be inferred without too much imagination.

  &nbsp;

 ### Before the Dwarves

-Much happens before the Dwarves are awakened that shapes their world.
+Much of what happened before the Dwarves were awakened that shaped their world.

 + [Eru Ilúvatar](https://en.wikipedia.org/wiki/Eru_Il%C3%BAvatar) creates the gods* [Ainur](https://en.wikipedia.org/wiki/Ainur_%28Middle-earth%29), with [Aulë](https://en.wikipedia.org/wiki/Aul%C3%AB) and [Melkor](https://en.wikipedia.org/wiki/Morgoth) among them. <sub>1</sub>
 + Melkor is the greatest of the Ainur, but is overwhelmed by a desire for power. <sub>1</sub>